rweigel/phys305/flux.md

 **Answer**

-The easy way to solve this problem is to note that the number of particles that pass through the solid line in a given second must also pass through the dotted line (of length $2R$) in a given second.
+The easy way to solve this problem is to note that the number of particles that pass through the solid line in a given second must also pass through the dotted line (of length $2R$).
 As a result, the flux is

 $\dot{N}=\sigma_ov_x(2R)= \boxed{2 \sigma_o v_x R}$